WHAT IS A TAX QUALIFIED LONG-TERM CARE POLICY?

 Long-Term Care Insurance Contracts

-Congress passed legislation effective in 1997 that established the tax treatment of premiums paid for and the benefits paid/reimbursed by long-term care insurance policies that met certain federal standards.
-This legislation is called the Health Insurance Portability and Accountability Act or HIPAA.
 Long-term care policies that use the federal standards to cover benefits are labeled as “Federally Tax Qualified”.
 Some or all of the premiums for these federally tax qualified policies may be deductible as a medical expense (over 7 or 10% of income & a maximum schedule for individuals) Medical expenses also include amounts paid for qualified long-term care services and limited amounts paid for any qualified long-term care insurance contract.
 Publication 502 on your federal and California income tax returns (depending on your age and the amount of annual premium).
+Health Insurance Portability and Accountability Act or HIPAA

 Policies sold as federally tax qualified long-term care insurance use a standard of eligibility for benefits that may be stricter than the standards established in California for non-qualified policies.
 It may be easier to qualify for benefits from non-tax qualified policies that use the standards established by California. insurance.ca.gov *